cunger/escape-velocity/content/notes/dev/ada-for-the-curious.md

 ---
 title: "Ada for the curious"
-summary: "For developers curious about Ada"
+summary: "For developers curious about Ada.
+Still work in progress."
 author: "Christina Unger"
 tags: ["ada"]
 date: 2024-12-01